nirbhayph/spothole/README.md

 a task.
 So, this is an app aimed at solving the challenges mentioned.
 A reporting system, where the citizen can capture the scene of an area, which will be fed to a machine learning model that will geocode, validate and track down potholes in the scene.
-This has been achieved using object tracking on multiple images and developed using convolutional neural networks.
+This has been achieved by training for object tracking on multiple images and developed using convolutional neural networks.
 Users can see the damage on the roads using a mobile application or through their browsers.
 A dynamic report is also  generated for the closest authority of concern which they can view and update to create and manage work orders using their own jurisdiction-based web/mobile app-based